neurodata/neurodata.io/content/about/agreements.md

 We, the NeuroData Family (NDF), each agree to all of the below commitments.
 These agreements are designed to facilitate succeeding at our mission while in alignment with our values.
 They are in a continual process of refinement; in life, work, and science, we experiment, learn, and grow.

+## Agreements for All

 #### All In

 We agree that family and health take priority, but after that, our research does.
 We are deeply committed to each other and our team, and have finite resources, so focusing our [energy](http://a.co/aPrBEkq) on our research goals is a key to our success.

 #### Respect

 We agree to make everyone feel welcome, regardless of the physical, mental, emotional, or spiritual state.
-Specifically, we follow the [NeuroData Code of Conduct](https://neurodata.io/about/conduct/) at all times.
+Specifically, we follow the [NeuroData Code of Conduct](https://neurodata.io/about/conduct/) while "at work" (which means at school, or at any school sponsored effects).

 #### Radical Honesty and Safety